exercism/v3/languages/python/exercises/concept/log-levels/.docs/introduction.md

 ## enums

 In Python, [an enum](https://docs.python.org/3/library/enum.html) is a set of names that are bound to unique `literal`, or `constant` values.
 Enums are defined by inheriting an `Enum` class.
-Built-in enum types are available in `enum` and `Enum` can be imported with `from enum import Enum`.
+Built-in enum types are available in the module `enum` and the class `Enum` can be imported using `from enum import Enum`.

 ```python
 class Color(Enum):